plutus-community/docs/docs/Environment/Guides/PAB.md

-# Mint with PAB Step-by-Step guide
+# How To: use the PAB for Plutus Pioneer Program

 Credit to : [https://github.com/SIDANWhatever](https://github.com/SIDANWhatever)